chainx-org/ChainX/scripts/README.md

 ### Requirement

 - Linux
+- Python 3.6+
 - https://github.com/universal-ctags/ctags
 - https://github.com/sharkdp/fd

 ### Limitations

 - Can not handle the type generated from marcos due to the limination of ctags.
-- Can not handle the unknown type that does not reported on JS side.
+- Can not handle the unknown type that does not reported on JS side, e.g., nested `Struct`.
 - Can not handle the type defined in the imported libraries.

 ### Run